mrkraimer/PY_NTNDA_Viewer/README.md

 It first checks that the name is jpeg, blosc, lz4, or bslz4.
 It is is not it generates an exception that results in a error message.

-If the name is one of the types supported decompression it uses the following:
+If the name is one of the supported types, the decompression code uses the following:

 * The compressedSize and uncompressedSize from the NTNDArray passed by the channel provider
 * One of the shared libraries from compressedSize: **blosc**, **decompressJPEG**,or **bitshuffle**.